 Getting Back on Track: What Math Content Is Taught and Learned in Online and Face-to-Face Algebra Credit Recovery Courses?

-The Back on Track Study: Research Brief 4
+The Back on Track Study: Research Brief 4 of 6

 This research brief is one in a series investigating the implementation and impacts of the credit recovery courses in the study.
 It evaluates the content provided in online and face-to-face algebra credit recovery courses and reveals possible differences based on instructor preferences and district guidelines.

 - All of the online course content covered second-semester (Algebra IB) topics, whereas only 50% of the content in the face-to-face classes covered Algebra IB topics.
 The other 50% of the content in the face-to-face classes addressed a mix of prealgebra and first-semester (Algebra IA) topics.

 - The online course content followed a conventional sequence, within and across Algebra IB units.
 In contrast, 70% of the content in the face-to-face classes followed a conventional sequence; the other 30% of the face-to-face content appeared to be sequenced haphazardly.

 - Students in the online course on average completed less than two thirds of the course and struggled on end-of-unit assessments within the course.

 - Students’ grades were lower in the online course than in the face-to-face classes.
 Less than one third of online students earned a grade of “C” or higher, compared with more than half of students in face-to-face classes.
 Tests and quizzes accounted for about 60% of students’ final grades in the online course, compared with about 50% in the face-to-face classes.

 - Student scores on the end-of-course algebra test administered for this study were low overall in both types of courses.
 However, students In the online course scored significantly lower than the face-to-face students on this assessment, including lower on prealgebra, Algebra IA, and Algebra IB item sets.